Shehan-11/Shehan-11/README.md

 - 👋 Hi, I’m @Shehan-11
+- 🏢 I'm working as an Oracle Technical Consultant - ERP/ HCM
-- 👀 I’m interested in Java, Python, HTML, CSS, React, Springboot, Oracle SQL, Oracle ERP and Oracle PL/SQL
+- 😲 Interested in Java, React, Oracle SQL, PL/SQL, ERP

 <!---
 Shehan-11/Shehan-11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.